LemarAman/Send-audio-to-sound-device/README.md

 # Send-audio-to-sound-device
 This solution is simple and wonderful (and complete) for anyone hoping to easily make a soundboard-type script.

 The purpose of this AHK script is to play soundfiles as input into your microphone while being able to still utilize your microphone for normal speech.
-This script can be used for various soundboard use-cases or help-desk type positions where repetitive speech is required (eg. "Thank you for calling, how may I help you?" or for example, leaving voicemails.
+This script can be used for various soundboard use-cases or help-desk type positions where repetitive speech is required (eg. "Thank you for calling, how may I help you?") or for example leaving voicemails.

 The soundfiles should be saved in the active directory and should be .wav.
 They will be played at random when pressing a hotkey of your choice, for the purpose of the script I utilized F1.